mpc-sdk/framework/README.md

 The webassembly tests cannot simulate key generation and signing as it is too computationally intensive for a single-threaded context and the integration tests would hit the browser script timeout before completion.

-To run end to end tests for the web platform, first compile the webassmbly bindings:
+To run end to end tests for the web platform, first compile the webassembly bindings:

 ```
 cargo make bindings